ubuntu-mate/ubuntu-mate.org/_posts/2015-01-22-ubuntu-mate-vivid-alpha2.md

 ## What changed since the Ubuntu MATE 14.10 release?

-Here what changed in Ubuntu MATE 15.04 Alpha2 since Ubuntu MATE 14.10.
+Here what changed in Ubuntu MATE 15.04 Alpha 2 since Ubuntu MATE 14.10.
 Some of these fixes and improvements have already been back ported to 14.10 and made available via updates.